nshou/elasticsearch-kibana/README.md

-## Dockerfile for ElasticSearch and Kibana
+## Dockerfile for Elasticsearch and Kibana

 Simple and lightweight docker image to run Elasticsearch server and Kibana front-end.